Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 Why Car Insurance for Teenage Drivers Costs So Much

 Insuring a teenage driver is one of the most expensive additions you can make to a car insurance policy.
 Insurers classify teens as the highest-risk group on the road — and the numbers back it up.
-Drivers aged 16–19 are nearly three times more likely to be involved in fatal crashes than drivers aged 20 and older.
-On a per-mile basis, the fatal crash rate for teens is also three times higher than that of experienced adult drivers.
+According to NHTSA data, teen drivers aged 16–19 have a fatal crash rate of 4.8 per 100 million miles driven, compared to just 1.4 for drivers aged 25–29.
+On a per-mile basis, crash rates for teens run roughly four times higher than drivers over 20, and the fatal crash rate for 16–17-year-olds is nearly three times higher.

 Key Risk Factors That Drive Up Premiums